 What Ophthalmologists Look for When Diagnosing Glaucoma

-Glaucoma is an eye disorder that can occur when the pressure inside your eye rises above normal (ocular hypertension) and damages your optic nerve.
+Glaucoma A diagram of a normal eye and an eye with glaucoma is an eye disorder that can occur when the pressure inside your eye rises above normal ( ocular hypertension) and damages your optic nerve.
 If left untreated, glaucoma can cause you to lose your peripheral vision and even go blind.
 Read more about what causes glaucoma and how it affects your eyes.

 When conducting a comprehensive glaucoma exam, your doctor will test different parts of your eyes to look for any abnormalities in your inner eye pressure, the shape and color of your optic nerve, your complete field of vision, the angle in the eye where the iris meets the cornea, and the thickness of the cornea itself.